Palawan hornbill

 The Palawan hornbill (Anthracoceros marchei) is a large forest bird endemic to the Philippines.
 It is one of the 11 endemic hornbills in the country.
 It is only found in Palawan and nearby islands of Balabac, Busuanga, Calauit, Culion and Coron.
-It is locally known as 'talusi' in the language Cuyunon, It is threatened by habitat loss, hunting and trapping for the cage-bird trade.
+It is locally known as "talusi" in the language Cuyunon.
+It is threatened by habitat loss, hunting and trapping for the cage-bird trade.

+It is illegal to hunt, capture or possess these birds under Philippine Law RA 9147.

-Description and Behavior
+Description and taxonomy

 It's described as large bird (approximately 70 cm long, weighing 750 g, more than 92% of bird species) of lowland and foothill forest on Palawan and neighbouring islands.
 Its plumage is entirely black except for a white tail and a long, thick, pale cream-colored bill and casque.
 Whitish bare skin around the eyes and across the throat is tinged blue.
 Female has a smaller bill and casque.
 Unmistakable.
 The only hornbill in its range.
 Voice is a raucous cackling which can be transcribed as kaaww and kreik-kreik."

 They exhibit sexual dimorphism in which males have more prominent casques and bills and an overall larger size than females.

 Among the Philippine hornbills, it is most closely related to the Sulu hornbill but is differentiated by its white bill and face versus the Sulu hornbill's jet black features.